You are here

 The American Jazz Museum’s art collection includes the work of nationally renowned visual artists working in a variety of media, including painting, photography, and sculpture, with particular focus on pieces that celebrate jazz, jazz culture, and the African American experience.
 Among the Museum’s pieces are works of muralists Selina ONeal and José Faus, photographer Robert Hale, and print artist Curlee Raven Holten.

 The Collections Department is excited to provide access to collections to jazz scholars and researchers.
-To schedule a research appointment or inquire about accessing an artifact digitally, please contact us.
+To schedule a research appointment or inquire about accessing an artifact digitally, please reach out directly to the Department of Collections.

 We welcome the opportunity to consider offers of collection donations.
-Due to the volume of offers we receive on a weekly basis, the Museum does not accept original materials without prior communication, review and approval from a Museum curator.
-Any unsolicited items sent to the Museum will be returned to the sender.
+Due to the volume of offers we receive on a weekly basis, the museum does not accept original materials without prior communication, review and approval from a representative in the Department of Collections.